wandyezj/wandyezj.github.io/docs/_posts/2022-01-03-diffusion-of-innovations.md

 - Compatibility
     - Consistent with: needs, existing values, past experiences
 - Complexity
-    - Simplicity of understanding and use.
+    - Ease of understanding and use.
 - Trialability
     - Ability to experiment on a limited basis.
 - Observability